Next NSW Race

 Race 1 - 1:10PM TRAINER OF THE YEAR: A & R ARCHIBALD CG&E MAIDEN (1206M)

-4. Zoufame, a colt by Zoustar, was a $500,000 purchase, and debuts for the Bjorn Baker stable.
+4. Zoufame, a colt by Zoustar, was a $500,000 purchase, and rates well on top debuting for the Bjorn Baker stable in a race with little depth.
 Given plenty of time, and has been strong through the line in two trials, the latest sat wide on speed and finished off well only a half head from Tyreek who then scored a smart debut win at Canterbury.
-Naturally the stablemate 3.
-Senjutsu, a gelding by Fastnet Rock also debuting off two progressive trials from a wider draw, is a serious betting watch.
-Comfortably won the latest outing over 1200m in heavy going.
 1. Whiskey George didn’t fire on the synthetic first-up off a 25 week spell, and improves here back on turf over more ground from the inside draw.
 2. Kuwait is another market watch resuming behind two quiet trials, with blinkers coming off.

 How to play it: Zoufame to win